fiftysevendegreesofrad/sdna_plus/BUILD.md

 from `sDNA\sdna_vs2008\sdna_vs2008.vcxproj`.

-This is because in order to compile code that will link to a pre-compiled header `stdafx.h` with Visual Studio, it must occur after an `#include stdafx.h` directive.
+This is because in order to compile code that will link to a pre-compiled header (PCH) `stdafx.h` with Visual Studio, it must occur after an `#include stdafx.h` directive.
 All lines before the first such directive are ignored by Visual Studio.
-CMake configures PCHs as "forced includes", for which there must be no `#include stdafx.h`s, so the above "preppend_" Python script is not used in those builds.
+CMake configures PCHs as "forced includes", for which there must be no `#include stdafx.h`s, so the above "preppend_" Python script is not used in builds using CMake.
 ### Background
  0) The sDNA dll is compiled using Visual Studio, and a pre-compiled header (stdafx.h in sDNA).
  1) Its source code follows the Visual Studio convention of making the